-You’re gathering your resources together when suddenly you notice that several of your online journal articles aren’t linked to a web address (URL.)
+You’re gathering your resources together when suddenly you notice that several of your online journal articles aren’t linked to a web address (URL).
 What is that mysterious notation at the end of the citation?
-You’re used to seeing a link to an online article in this way: http://www.ala.org/news/press-releases/2015/12/new-report-looks-future-libraries-building-digitally-inclusive-communities-0 ,when all of the sudden, this doi® number shows up: doi: 130.065.109.155
+You’re used to seeing a link to an online article in this way:

 What does this mean?

 Created by the International DOI Foundation in 1998, the DOI® system assigns a permanent location to a digital object.
 The object itself can be changed but its location remains the same.
-DOI® stands for ‘digital object identifier’.
-DOI definition.
+DOI® stands for “digital object identifier.”

 Publications pay to obtain a DOI®.
 Publishers of scientific journals, for example, pay to provide stable links to their research articles.
 Most scholarly journals use the DOI® system so if a source contains one, provide it in your citation.
-The International DOI Foundation assigned approximately 175 million name prefixes so far, so you’ll definitely use these identifiers as you conduct your research.
+The International DOI Foundation has assigned approximately 175 million name prefixes to date, so you’ll definitely use these identifiers as you conduct your research.

 You hear this term all the time, but do you know what it means?
 A URL (Uniform Resource Locator) is the website address.
-URL definition

-By the way, http stands for HyperText Transport Protocol; https is HyperText Transport Protocol Secured. https definition
+Note that http stands for HyperText Transport Protocol, and https stands for HyperText Transport Protocol Secured.